itsakshayjain/Red-Team/Readme.md

-This are the scripts which I found useful during me Red Team journey.
+This are the scripts which I found useful during my Red Team journey.